danstoner/idigbio-scratch/README.md

 idigbio-samples
 ===============

-Sample code and Playground for integrating with iDigBio API
+Sample Code and Playground and Scratch Place for various iDigBio work.